exonum/exonum-launcher/README.md

   nnm-token:
     artifact: "cryptocurrency"
     config: []
+  some-instance:
+    # Since we will not deploy `example_artifact`, it is assumed that it is already deployed
+    artifact: "example_artifact"
+    config:
+      val_a: "123"
+      val_b: 345
 ```

 Also you can define custom runtimes and plugins in the config (so you won't have to provide them from command line):